 First, choose your project’s title.
-This will help you find the project later, it will appear on the project’s title page, and in the file’s name.
+This will help you find the project later, it will appear on the project’s title page, in the top margins of some PDF designs, in the file’s name, etc.

 Next, choose the file formats you want.
 This choice will affect the options on all subsequent steps, which is why it comes first (for example, the file format dictates what designs are available.)